 Home working and productivity: from household noise and disturbances from neighbours to distractions from other family members or even pets, there is a lot that can potentially hinder your staff when they’re trying to work from home.
 As a manager you need to be able to get to the heart of what might be causing them these challenges and make suggestions or provide extra equipment that could help with this.
 This could include anything from suggesting an alternative routine that could help them to minimise distractions from family members, to supplying them with noise reduction headphones or suggesting white noise apps that could help them to mask external noise.

 Wellbeing when working from home: the circumstances between one employee and another can vary widely.
 While one may live in a busy household, another may live completely alone, either of which can impact the levels of wellbeing from one individual to the next.
 Of course, you won’t know about any of this unless you’re able to find effective ways of investigating wellbeing issues.

 Subsequently an employee pulse survey, which as the name suggests is a short survey that aims to get a quick pulse of how things are in your organisation, is an excellent way to regularly check in with and monitor the wellbeing of your employees.
-From the feedback you can make suggestions or take any necessary actions you need to help improve their levels of overall levels of happiness.
+Or you could implement a more structured program of staff wellbeing surveys.
+Either way, from the feedback you can make suggestions or take any necessary actions you need to help improve their levels of overall levels of happiness.

 Motivation and morale: just as important as monitoring levels of wellbeing is to check the motivation and morale of your staff, as this can have a bearing on how effective and productive they are in their roles.
 So, it’s good to be able to check their levels of staff satisfaction and engagement with a remote work questionnaire that focuses specifically on these areas.